Forming Long-Term Relationships with Supporters: 4 Benefits

 4. Greater return on investment.

-This means that encouraging your current donors to continue giving is ultimately more cost-effective than bringing in new donors.
-While you should continue your donor outreach efforts, don’t forget to keep stewarding your current donors.
+Encouraging your current donors to continue giving is ultimately more cost-effective than bringing in new donors.
+While you should continue your donor outreach efforts, don’t forget to steward your current donors.

 • Identify recurring giving candidates.
 Once you have basic information about a supporter, such as their contact and giving information, you can determine how likely they are to become a long-term supporter.
-For example, you might not have much success with a supporter who gave once during a peer-to-peer campaign, whereas a supporter who already gives in significant amounts on an annual basis is likely a strong candidate for your monthly giving program.
 If you aren’t completely sure about your donor’s eligibility for perks like corporate sponsorships or matching gifts, data appending services can help you fill in the gaps.

 • Collect supporter feedback.
-Why do your donors support your nonprofit?
-By collecting feedback straight from your supporters, you won’t need to guess why your supporters have stuck around.
+Understanding which stewardship strategies are working and which need to be tweaked can directly impact your fundraising.
 Plus, the sheer act of asking can help many supporters feel acknowledged and appreciated.

-Compared to the marketing required to attract a new donor, these steps require few resources other than your time and a robust CRM system.
-While you should still work to attract new donors, taking these additional steps can help retain your current base and ensure you receive a return on your marketing investment.
+Compared to the marketing required to attract a new donor, these steps require few resources besides your time and a robust fundraising platform.
+While you should still work to attract new donors, these additional steps can help retain your current base and ensure you receive a return on your marketing investment.

-Your supporters ensure your nonprofit is able to continue fulfilling its mission, and your long-term supporters have made the greatest investment in your cause.
+Your supporters ensure your nonprofit can continue fulfilling its mission, and your long-term supporters have made the greatest investment in your cause.
 By maintaining these important connections, your nonprofit can look forward to reliable support, increased revenue, and opportunities to grow your organization.
-Use your donor management tools to keep an eye open for ways to build and maintain these relationships with your long-term supporters.
-Good luck!
+Use your donor management tools to look for ways to build and maintain these relationships with your long-term supporters.

 Author: Leigh Kessler